 Hefner must of known this and most likely wasn’t just the good old father-figure who took a liking to her as the movie portrays, but also had some business interests in seeing Stratten succeed.

 This aspect of the film would have been more compelling making his affection for her a bit more grey.
-Making the comparison that the mansion, the magazine, the whole Playboy enterprise isn’t that too far removed from Snider’s business dealings in seedy stripclubs, it’s just more successful.
+Making the comparison that the mansion, the magazine, the whole Playboy enterprise isn’t that too far removed from Snider’s business dealings putting together wet t-shirt contests in seedy stripclubs.
+Playboy was just more successful.

 Seeing that portrayal probably would have pissed off the real Hefner, but I think that would have made the character much more interesting in this docudrama.